 Ithaca College offers a limited number of graduate assistantships to students in programs leading to a master’s degree in adolescence education, agriculture education, childhood education, exercise and sport sciences, health education, physical education, occupational therapy, music, speech-language pathology, and teaching students with speech and language disabilities.

 Applying for an Assistantship

 Typically, graduate assistantships are awarded for both the fall and spring semesters of each academic year.
-However, if funds are available, graduate assistantships may also be awarded during the spring semester and summer sessions.
+However, if funds are available, graduate assistantships may also be awarded during the summer sessions.
 Please consult your specific graduate program for all queries regarding the assistantship application, submission deadlines, and recommendations.

 Deadlines for Completing Assistantship Applications